Medically reviewed by Drugs.com. Last updated on Jun 11, 2021.

 Proper use of histrelin

 A doctor or other trained health professional will give you histrelin.
-The histrelin implant will be placed under the skin of the upper arm.
+The histrelin implant will be placed under the skin in the inner area of the upper arm.

 Your doctor will treat the upper arm with a numbing medicine (anesthetic) and then cut a small incision to insert the implant.
 The incision will be closed with either stitches or surgical strips.
 A pressure bandage will be placed over the arm and left in place for 24 hours.